• mobile-icon

 In October 2015, I attended a conference in London on Child Development in Education run by the Institute for Neuro-Physiological Psychology (INPP).

 INPP has been researching the effects of immaturity in the functioning of the central nervous system on learning outcomes, emotional functioning and behaviour since 1975.
 Sally Goddard Blythe, an expert on early education (appearing on the left of the opposite picture), is the director of INPP International having worked there since 1988.
-As well as organising this conference, she’s the author of seven books on child development and believes there’s a strong link between undeveloped physical skills at primary school age and academic underperformance.
+As well as organising this conference, she’s the author of seven books on child development.
+She believes there’s a strong link between undeveloped physical skills at primary school age and academic underperformance.
 With children glued to television sets or games consoles and less inclined to engage in physical activity, her concern is that these problems could be set to worsen.

 Swimming, like other types of physical activity and sport, can positively improve children’s overall health and wellbeing.
 But as an educator, teacher and coach, who has also taught other sports and activities such as football and dance, I have always suspected swimming offers children something extra.
 Swimming has the ‘X’ factor.